LibraryOfCongress/api.congress.gov/Documentation/DailyCongressionalRecordEndpoint.md

 ## Coverage

-Coverage information for daily congressional record data in the API can be found at [Coverage Dates for Congress.gov Collections](https://www.congress.gov/help/coverage-dates).
+Coverage information for daily Congressional Record data in the API can be found at [Coverage Dates for Congress.gov Collections](https://www.congress.gov/help/coverage-dates).
 Read more about Congressional Record data at [About the Congressional Record](https://www.congress.gov/help/congressional-record) on Congress.gov.

 ## OpenAPI Specification